 In 2002, the Post Conviction Assistance Center (PCAC) was appointed to represent Jones as he pursued postconviction DNA testing pursuant to California’s new postconviction DNA statute.
 Unfortunately, two of the four rape kits collected had been destroyed.
 PCAC continued to investigate the case in order to prove that the serial killings in the area continued after Jones was in custody and that killings both before and after his arrest were committed by a signature serial killer with type A blood.
 During the course of this investigation, PCAC learned that the LAPD’s newly formed Cold Case Unit was pursuing a serial killer who killed women in the same area from 1990 to 2000.
 The LAPD has already obtained cold hits on some of these other murders and had, through the state’s DNA database, identified the actual killer: Chester D. Turner.
 Turner was already in prison on a rape charge.

 DNA testing was conducted on the two remaining rape kits in Jones’s case.
 Testing excluded Jones and established that the DNA profile found belonged to Turner.
 Although the rape kits from the other two cases had been destroyed, the signature nature of the homicides and other evidence established that these victims were killed by the same man and not by David Allen Jones.
 On March 4, 2004, Jones was released from prison and his murder convictions were set aside.
+Jones later filed a lawsuit against the City of Los Angles and settled for $720,000.
+He also filed for state compensation and received $74,600.

 Turner has been charged with 10 additional murders.